Inside: How to make slime without glue or borax that’s safe for kids of all ages!

 Slime may have started as a trend, but it looks like it’s here to stay!
 And why not – slime is easy to make and provides hours of fun, sensory play.

-We love it in our house and I love to show others how to make slime, especially slime recipes that are kid-safe, taste-safe, and worry-free!
+We love it in our house and I love to show others how to make slime, especially glue free slime recipes that are kid-safe, taste-safe, and worry-free!

 Many of the traditional slime recipes that you’ll find on the internet are glue-based and use borax or contact lens solution as an activator.
 The result is super-stretchy, long-lasting slime – awesome stuff!

-Instead, we started making slime with simple kitchen ingredients.
+That’s why we started experimenting with non-glue slime recipes using simple kitchen ingredients.
 That way I didn’t have to worry about the girls touching or tasting any harsh substances.

 Keep reading to learn how to make slime that is safe for kids to play with (and even taste!)